 - The retirement of the paying spouse

 These are just some of the many reasons that may be grounds for filing a petition to modify alimony.
-Whether you are seeking to increase/decrease/terminate alimony or seeking to prevent your ex-spouse from making changes, it is important to get help from experienced family law attorney.
+Whether you are seeking to increase/decrease/terminate alimony or seeking to prevent your ex-spouse from making changes, it is important to get help from an experienced family law attorney.
 For more information about how our firm can help you, please visit our modifications page.